 Safeguards – are there any safeguards?
 If the Retirement Village you are looking at is registered, it will either have a Statutory Supervisor or an Exemption Certificate.
 Make sure you understand what a Statutory Supervisor is and what their role is.
 If the Village isn’t registered, they should have an exemption certificate.
 Ask to see the Deed of Supervision or the Exemption Certificate.
 Ask why they have an Exemption Certificate.
 Make sure your Lawyer searches the land Title and to ensure there is a Memorial on the Land Title.
 Make sure you understand what a Memorial is and what it does?

 The decision to move into a retirement village is not one you should rush.
 Take time and consider all your options.
 Make a checklist of the reasons for and against and involve your family and friends in your decision making process.
 It is also important to ensure you have the appropriate legal and financial advice.

-If you’d like a more information regarding your move to a Retirement Village, please contact our offices on 03 352 2293 for an appointment with Fleur McDonald of our Elderly Services and Seniors Law Team.
+If you’d like a more information regarding your move to a Retirement Village, please contact our offices on 03 352 2293 for an appointment with Phillipa Shaw from our Seniors Law Team.